Ottoman Empire in World War I: Russian SFSR

 The Treaty of Brest-Litovsk represented an enormous success for the empire.
 Minister of Foreign Affairs Halil Bey announced the achievement of peace to the Chamber of Deputies.
 He cheered the deputies further with his prediction of the imminent signing of a third peace treaty (the first Ukraine, second Russia, and with Romania).
 Halil Bey thought the Entente to cease hostilities and bring a rapid end to the war.
 The creation of an independent Ukraine promised to cripple Russia, and the recovery of Kars, Ardahan and Batum gave the CUP a tangible prize.
 Nationalism emerged at the center of the diplomatic struggle between the Central Powers and the Bolsheviks.
 The Empire recognized that Russia's Muslims, their co-religionists, were disorganized and dispersed could not become an organized entity in the future battles of ideals, rhetoric, and material.
 Thus, the Ottomans mobilized the Caucasus Committee to make claims on behalf of the Muslims.
 The Caucasus Committee had declined Ottoman earnest requests to break from Russia and embrace independence.
 The Caucasian Christians was far ahead in this new world concept.
 Helping the Caucasian Muslims to be free, like their neighbors, would be the Ottomans' challenge.

 1918

 In the overall war effort, the CUP was convinced that the empire's contribution was essential.
 Ottoman armies had tied down large numbers of Allied troops on multiple fronts, keeping them away from theatres in Europe where they would have been used against German and Austrian forces.
 Moreover, they claimed that their success at Gallipoli had been an important factor in bringing about the collapse of Russia, resulting in the revolution of April 1917.
-They had turned the war in favor of Germany and her allies.
+They had turned the war in favor of Germany and its allies.
 Hopes were initially high for the Ottomans that their losses in the Middle East might be compensated for by successes in the Caucasus Campaign.
 Enver Pasha maintained an optimistic stance, hid information that made the Ottoman position appear weak, and let most of the Ottoman elite believe that the war was still winnable.